-With very few side effects and limited risks, acupuncture may help you fight neuropathy pain where medications have failed.
+With few side effects and limited risks, acupuncture may help you fight neuropathy pain where medications have failed.
 It is at least definitely worth the try.
 So here’s all you need to know before trying acupuncture for neuropathy!

 Acupuncture is part of Traditional Chinese Medicine and involves the insertion of thin needles through the skin at various strategic points of the body.

 According to traditional Chinese medicine, the Qi (pronounced “Chee”) is the energy flow through our body that is responsible for overall health.
 Diseases and chronic pains are believed to be caused by a disruption of the Qi.

-According to Western medicine which does not believe in the Qi, acupuncture helps stimulate the nerves, muscles, and connective tissues to boost the body’s natural painkillers production (mainly endorphins).
-It changes the body’s response to pain and can considerably reduce the pain sensations.
+According to Western medicine that does not believe in the Qi, acupuncture helps stimulate the nerves, muscles, and connective tissues to boost the body’s natural painkillers (mainly endorphins).
+It changes the body’s response to pain and can considerably reduce pain sensations.

 Chinese medicine has been using acupuncture to treat chronic nerve pain for centuries.
 Though scientific research from the Western world is still limited, recent studies have shown numerous benefits of acupuncture for neuropathy.

-Whether caused by diabetes, chemotherapy, or other factors, peripheral neuropathy is a painful condition that manifests itself through several symptoms including sharp pain, cramps, numbness, burning sensation, tingling, pricking, or others.
+Whether caused by diabetes, chemotherapy, or other factors, peripheral neuropathy is a painful condition that manifests itself through several symptoms, including sharp pain, cramps, numbness, burning sensation, tingling, pricking, or others.

 Many neuropathy sufferers fail to find relief with pharmaceutical medications and turn to alternative treatments such as acupuncture.
-Acupuncture therapy offers numerous benefits for peripheral neuropathy including:
+Acupuncture therapy offers numerous benefits for peripheral neuropathy, including:

-Nerve damage is very rare but it’s one of acupuncture’s possible complications.
+Nerve damage is rare, but it’s one of acupuncture’s possible complications.
 The acupuncturist inserts thin needles through your skin over acupuncture points.
 The acupuncture points lie over muscles, organs, and sometimes over the nerves.
 If the needle is inserted too deep, at the wrong angle, or if it breaks off, it can damage a nerve.
 Licensed acupuncturists are trained to avoid this kind of complication.